 Product list showing DGs

-Specifications illustrating the hazard classifications for the DG product
+Card illustrating the hazard specifications for the DG product

 For each Standard that your organisation supports, the product can be configured with the appropriate Class and Category information for that product.